NREL/BUTTER-Clarifier/Readme.md

 ### Using the metrics module

 Instead of using the Keras callback, you can also use metric functions directly.
 Each set of metrics are implemented as Python functions.
 They have similar signatures, with the model being the first argument.
-However, some metrics require extra inputs and so they do not have idential signatures.
+However, some metrics require extra inputs and so they do not have identical signatures.

 Example:
 ```python